codebar/tutorials/js/lesson6/tutorial.md

 **Exercise**

-Reset the canvas when the Reset button is clicked, by calling a reset() function.
+Reset the canvas when the Reset button is clicked, by calling the `reset()` function.

 ### Drawing paths